johnwargo/Arduino-Twinkle-Lights-Array/readme.md

 	//elements in the array
 	const int numPins = 3;

 Populate the `ledPins` array with the list of Arduino analog output pins the strands are connected to (the strand's positive wires).
+The pins don't have to be in sequence like the example shown there.
+Connect the strands to whichever analog pins you want, just make sure to populate the array in the order in which you want the pins used.
 Next, update the `numPins` constant with the number of strands (or pins - same thing) you're using.

-I added a function to use to get the next index array element:
+I added a function to use to get the next array index:

 	int getNextIndex(int currentIndex) {
 	  //Get the next array index